GeekHunter-Brasil/hello-world/backend-styleguide/README.md

     context 'when params are invalid' do
       let(:params) { {} }

-      it 'should add :blank to name' do expect(errors.added?(:name, :blank)).to be_truthy
+      it 'adds :blank to name' do
+        expect(errors.added?(:name, :blank)).to be_truthy
       end

-      it 'should add :inclusion to available' do expect(errors.added?(:available, :inclusion)).to be_truthy
+      it 'adds :inclusion to available' do
+        expect(errors.added?(:available, :inclusion)).to be_truthy
       end
     end